senekor/rust-workshop/final_project/src/components/http/hello_world.md

   It corresponds to the part of a URL after the _domain_.
   For example, if you go to [docs.rs/axum/latest/axum/struct.Router.html](https://docs.rs/axum/latest/axum/struct.Router.html) in your browser, the request you're sending has the path `/axum/latest/axum/struct.Router.html`.
 - `get(hello_world)` tells axum that only requests with the method `GET` should be handled.
-  The **method** is a part of the HTTP-protocol and `GET` is the default one.
+  The **method** is a part of the HTTP protocol and `GET` is the default one.
   We'll see more methods later on.

-We will learn about bits and pieces of the HTTP-protocol as we need them.
+We will learn about bits and pieces of the HTTP protocol as we need them.

 If we take a second look at the output of the `curl` command from above, we might notice this line: